Bronx Child Custody Attorneys

 • If there are any other siblings and where they reside

 The order of the court is not permanent.
 It can be modified at any time.
-However, a parent must show the change in circumstances requires a modification to meet the best interest of the child.
+However, a parent must show the change in circumstances requires a modification to meet the interest of the child.

 What Type of Child Custody Arrangement will the Court Order?